mluce194/rickandmorty/README.md

 # Rick & Morty character search form

-**Personal project** : the application is connected to a Rick and Morty API and enables you to search for a Rick and Morty character
+**Personal project** : the application is connected to a Rick and Morty API: you can enter a Rick & Morty character name in the search form and the application shows you the matching character card.

-You can find the demo on this link: https://joyful-monstera-42dc3b.netlify.app/
+**Demo** : A demo is visible here: https://joyful-monstera-42dc3b.netlify.app/

 ## Project setup
 ```